KSFlynn007/myFlix-client/README.md

 ```
 Given a user has registered before
 When they enter their login information on the main welcome page
-And it is correct informatio
+And it is correct information
 Then they can access all movies and their profile
 ```